Easy Accurate Reading and Writing of Floating-Point Numbers

 \beginsection{Introduction}

 Articles from Steele and White\cite{Steele:1990:PFN:93548.93559}, Clinger\cite{Clinger:1990:RFP:93548.93557}, and Burger and Dybvig\cite{Burger:1996:PFN:249069.231397} establish that binary floating-point numbers can be converted into and out of decimal representations without losing accuracy while using a minimum number of (decimal) significant digits.
-Using the minimum number of digits is a constraint which Java-1.6 does not support ({\tt 5E-324} prints as {\tt 4.9E-324}); the {\tt doubleToString} procedure presented here produces only minimal precision mantissas.
+Using the minimum number of digits is a property which Java-1.8 does not achieve ($10^{23}$ prints as {\tt 9.999999999999999E22}; $8\times10^{-323}$ prints as {\tt 7.9E-323}); the {\tt doubleToString} procedure presented here produces only minimal precision mantissas.

 The lossless algorithms from these papers all require high-precision integer calculations, although not for every conversion.

 In {\it How to Read Floating-Point Numbers Accurately}\cite{Clinger:1990:RFP:93548.93557} Clinger astutely observes that successive rounding operations do not have the same effect as a single rounding operation.
 This is the crux of the difficulty with both reading and writing floating-point numbers.
 But instead of constructing his algorithm to do a single rounding operation, Clinger and the other authors follow Matula\cite{Matula:1968:IC:362851.362887,1671610} in doing successive roundings while tracking error bands.